apache/druid/docs/content/comparisons/druid-vs-sql-on-hadoop.md

 Druid vs SQL-on-Hadoop (Impala/Drill/Spark SQL/Presto)
 ===========================================================

-Druid is much more complementary to SQL-on-Hadoop engines than it is competitive.
 SQL-on-Hadoop engines provide an execution engine for various data formats and data stores, and many can be made to push down computations down to Druid, while providing a SQL interface to Druid.

-For a direct comparison between the technologies and when to only use one or the other, the basically comes down to your product requirements and what the systems were designed to do.
+For a direct comparison between the technologies and when to only use one or the other, things basically comes down to your product requirements and what the systems were designed to do.

 Druid was designed to